 The term “uncontested divorce” simply means that no one is actively contesting.
 However, that alone does not necessarily make the case quick or simple.
 What if the other party won’t cooperate or can’t be found?
 Certainly those are not simple, quick cases.

-To make uncontested divorce cases simpler, quicker, and cheaper, both parties must be in agreement, actively cooperate with one another, and be willing to do what is necessary.
-A lot of time and money can be wasted when a husband and wife are more interesting in fighting than fixing the problem at hand and moving on.
+To make uncontested Missouri divorce cases simpler, quicker, and cheaper, both parties must be in agreement, actively cooperate with one another, and be willing to do what is necessary.
+A lot of time and money can be wasted when a husband and wife are more interested in fighting than fixing the problem at hand and moving on.

 The Divorce Process